-- 1. General - (a) The local engages in coordinated bargaining, with all units negotiating simultaneously with the employer. - (b) In accordance with the Labour Relations Act, each Bargaining Unit retains autonomy over its own Collective Agreement, including: - i. the determination of bargaining proposals; - ii. the selection of bargaining team representatives to represent the Bargaining Unit in negotiations; - iii. decisions over unit bargaining proposals during negotiations; - iv. strike and ratification votes. - (c) All bargaining units shall strive for the best agreement for all units and with attention to marginalized groups and equity-seeking groups as defined by the Ontario Human Rights Act.
+- 1. General - (a) The local engages in coordinated bargaining, with all units negotiating simultaneously with the employer. - (b) In accordance with the Labour Relations Act, each Bargaining Unit retains autonomy over its own Collective Agreement, including: - i. the determination of bargaining proposals; - the selection of bargaining team representatives to represent the Bargaining Unit in ii. negotiations; - iii. decisions over unit bargaining proposals during negotiations; - strike and ratification votes. iv. - (c) All bargaining units shall strive for the best agreement for all units and with attention to marginalized groups and equity-seeking groups as defined by the Ontario Human Rights Act.
 As part of its commitment to democratic union structures, CUPE Local 3903 affirms its ongoing commitment to bargaining processes that are transparent and accountable. - 2.
-Election of Negotiating Teams - (a) Bargaining unit members shall elect two (2) members in good standing to represent the bargaining unit in accordance with Article 14 (f) Election Phase, of these bylaws. - (b) Each unit without an executive member on the negotiating team shall elect one additional member to the negotiating team. - (c) Only members in good standing in each bargaining unit shall elect their representatives to the negotiating team for that unit. - (d) The Grievance Officer shall automatically be a member of the local's negotiating team.
+Election of Negotiating Teams - (a) Bargaining unit members shall elect three (3) members in good standing to represent the bargaining unit in accordance with Article 14 (f) Election Phase, of these bylaws. - (b) Only members in good standing in each bargaining unit shall elect their representatives to the Negotiating Team for that unit. - (c) The Grievance Officer shall automatically be a member of the Local's Negotiating Team but will be a non-voting member and will serve in a consultative capacity. - (d) With the exception of the Grievance Officer, Bargaining Team members shall be elected as per above.

-- (e) With the exception of the Grievance Officer, Bargaining Team members shall be elected as per above. - (f) The Treasurer and Chief Stewards of the local shall not act as members of the Bargaining Team. - (g) The Executive Committee will have responsibility for opening nominations for a non-voting, non-unit specific Recording Secretary whose duties will include recording minutes of bargaining meetings, and who will be paid the same honorarium as the rest of the Bargaining Team. - (h) The Bargaining Team shall be dissolved once the bargaining post-mortem report is complete and submitted in writing to the Executive Committee.
+- (e) The Secretary-Treasurer of the local shall not act as members of the Bargaining Team, and in units with more than one hundred members, the Chief Stewards shall not act as members of the Bargaining Team. - (f) The Executive Committee will have responsibility for opening nominations for a non-voting, non-unit specific Recording Secretary whose duties will include recording minutes of bargaining meetings, and who will be paid the same honorarium as the rest of the Bargaining Team. - (g) The Bargaining Team shall be dissolved once the bargaining post-mortem report is complete and submitted in writing to the Executive Committee.